indeep-xyz/docker-ip-register/README.md

 This script assists to setup network of Docker containers.

 It registers 'local-data' records to the Unbound configuration file.
-The registration records are gotten from the running Docker containers.
+The source of registration records is gotten IP-addresses and container names from the running containers.

 It has some options.
-Before you run, read it and rewrite parameters when you need.
-This script is very simple.
+Before you run, read it and rewrite parameters if you need.
+This script is simple.

 REQUIREMENT
 ----